-Unlike at Derby, Forest’s chairman backed Clough in the transfer market, the pinnacle of which was the first ever £1 million transfer of a player, in the shape of Trevor Francis.
+Unlike at Derby, Forest’s chairman backed Clough in the transfer market, the pinnacle of which was the first ever £1 million transfer of a player in the shape of Trevor Francis.
 They had a European campaign to compete in too.
-Amazingly they won this, after a 1-0 victory in the final against Malmo.
+Amazingly, they won this after a 1-0 victory in the final against Malmo.

 Nottingham had never known this amount of success.

-During this time football was starting to undergo massive changes and as the Premier League Revolution began in 1992, Clough remained one of the few bastions of an older era.
-He continually struggled to cope with the demands of more powerful players and agents, who were just coming into the game.
+During this time, football was starting to undergo massive changes as the Premier League Revolution began in 1992.
+Clough reminded one of the few bastions of an older era and continually struggled to cope with the demands of more powerful players and agents who were just coming into the game.

-He finally retired in 1993 after an unsuccessful campaign in which Forest were relegated after a 2-0 defeat against Sheffield United.
-It had been a long journey and the sight of an elderly Clough on the pitch for the last time, dressed in his favourite green jumper is one of the most famous early images of the new Premier League.
+Clough finally retired in 1993 after an unsuccessful campaign in which Forest were relegated after a 2-0 defeat against Sheffield United.
+It had been a long journey and the sight of an elderly Clough on the pitch for the last time dressed in his favourite green jumper is one of the most famous early images of the new Premier League.

-The legacy of Brian Clough in his home town of Middlesbrough and the two rival cities of Derby and Nottingham have been profound.
-In 2002 the largest stand at The City Ground was named after him,

-while two statues were constructed in Middlesbrough, Nottingham and Derby respectively, the latter of which includes Peter Taylor.
+Brian Clough’s legacy in his hometown of Middlesbrough and the two rival cities of Derby and Nottingham have been profound.
+In 2002, the largest stand at The City Ground was named after him while two statues were constructed in Middlesbrough, Nottingham and Derby respectively, the latter of which includes Peter Taylor.

-In 2005 the road between the two Midland cities was renamed “The Brian Clough Way.”
-Moreover matches between the two sides in any competition compete for the “Brian Clough Trophy.”
+In 2005, the road between the two Midland cities was renamed “The Brian Clough Way.”
+Moreover, matches between the two sides in any competition compete for the “Brian Clough Trophy.”